Pete Rose

 Oddly inaccurate certificate commemorating Pete Rose's 4,000th hit

-In the collection is a certificate dated 4/12/1984 with the printing, “Pete Rose 4000th hit.
+In the collection is a certificate dated 4/21/1984 with the printing, “Pete Rose 4000th hit.
 I was there.”
 The certificate goes on to state that the game was played at Cincinnati’s Riverfront Stadium.
-While there was indeed a game at the Reds’ home park that day, Pete Rose re
+On that date, the Reds played at San Francisco while Rose’s Expos were play

-The Reds reaqcuired Rose in 1984 and named him player-manager
+The Reds re-aqcuired Rose in 1984 and immediately named him player-manager

-The Reds reaqcuired Rose in 1984 and named him player-manager
+The Reds re-aqcuired Rose in 1984 and immediately named him player-manager

 Pete Rose broke in with Cincinnati in 1963 and was named the NL Rookie of the Year.
 Sixteen years later Rose took his talents to Philadelphia where he helped the Phillies win the 1980 World Series.
 It was his third World Series ring, joining the two he earned with the Big Red Machine.
-Rose played four seasons in Philadelphia.
-In 1983 he hit just .245
+Rose played fo

 Pete Rose put up Hall of Fame numbers from any perspective.
 He captivated the interest of the American public in his pursuit of Ty Cobb’s all-time hit record.
 On September 11, 1985 Rose stroked a single to left-center field off of Padres hurler Eric Show and stood on top of the baseball world.